 Once the raw score is calculated, a score conversion chart is used for each LSAT to convert the raw score into a “scaled LSAT score,” ranging from 120-180 (120 being the lowest possible score and 180 the highest).

-This is like converting a number grade into a letter grade, except it is translating from one number into a more meaningful number.
-For example, in the current format, a raw score of 75 out of 78 would typically result in a 180 scaled LSAT score.
+This is similar to converting a number grade into a letter grade – translating a raw count into a more meaningful, standardized number.
+For example, in the current format, a raw score of 75 out of 78 would typically result in a 180 scaled score.
 Because there are fewer questions now than in previous years, every single question has a greater impact on your final scaled score.
 Here is an updated model of an LSAT scoring chart:

 Scaled Score